JLoayz/JLoayz/README.md

-# Aspiring Machine Learning Specialist
+# 🤖 ML Enthusiast | Systems & CS Student 🇵🇪
 Hello there!
-I am Jairo, a second-semester Systems and Computer Science student in Peru, focused on specializing in Machine Learning (ML).
+I am Jairo, a second-semester student in Systems and Computer Science (Peru) with a mission to dive deep into **Machine Learning (ML)**.
+Building the foundation for future innovation.

-## About me
+## What I Bring to the Table

-**Technical Foundation:** Solid in Programming Logic, Algorithms, and ICT.
+● **Mindset:** Highly responsible, proactive, and collaborative—always ready to learn new tech. 🤝

-**Current Learning:** Actively mastering Python and fundamental ML Concepts.
+● **Coding Base:** Proficient in Programming Logic, Algorithms, and ICT. 🧠

-**Work Ethic:** Responsible, proactive, and eager to learn.
+● **Current Grind:** Dedicated practice in Python 🐍 and tackling core ML concepts right now. 📊

-## Credentials
+## The Background Check

-**Academic:** Second Semester, Systems and Computer Science.
+● **Academics:** Systems & Computer Science (2nd semester).

-**Certifications:** IB Diploma & Cambridge English First Certificate.
+● **High-Level Skills:** Recognized for strong academic discipline (IB Diploma) and professional communication (Cambridge English First Certificate). 🗣️